PRO-2684/castwright/doc/REFERENCE.md

 #### Temporary

-A temporary config instruction starts with only one `@`, and affects only the next [print](#print) or [command](#command) instruction.
-Note that continuation of a command is considered the same instruction.
+A temporary config instruction starts with only one `@`, and affects only the next matched instruction.
 It is useful for changing the behavior of a single instruction without affecting the rest of the script.

 ### Empty